 From a hunter who sincerely hopes only to be understood, I can tell you it's not about killing an animal.
 The actual kill is nothing more than the final step, and one that really doesn't happen as often or as easily as you think.
-It's very common for hunters to end a season without harvesting a deer.
+It's very common for hunters to end a season without even having a chance to harvest a deer.

-Hunters don't seek a rush derived from ending an animal's life.
-We seek the challenge of tapping into our most primal instincts, and long for the reward of eating something earned.
+Hunters don't seek a rush derived from ending an animal's life, but rather the challenge of tapping into our most primal instincts.
+We long for the reward of eating something earned.
 It's a very raw, yet pure feeling, but isn't depicted as such across most media platforms.

 Additionally, I can't speak for every hunter, but I've personally never shot an animal or cleaned a fish without mourning its death to some degree.
 This is exactly where the disconnect lies.

 No one thinks about the cow when they eat a burger.
 But when you harvest an animal yourself, especially if it demanded excessive time and effort, you discover this indescribable respect for the animal.
 You feel a sadness in knowing something had to die for you to eat, but a much, much stronger sense of gratitude for this specific creature.